koberobinson/readmeGenerator/README.md

 kobe

 ## Questions
-If you have any questions about the READ.ME Generator, please contact me either at (https://github.comkobe) or email at kobe
+If you have any questions about the READ.ME Generator, please contact me either at (https://github.com/kobe) or email at kobe

 ## License
-This application is covered under the [Apache License 2.0](https://opensource.org/licenses/Apache-2.0)
+This application is covered under the [GNU General Public License v3.0](https://opensource.org/licenses/GPL-2.0)